MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHuntGroup.md

 Set-CsHuntGroup -PrimaryUri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com" -UseDefaultMusicOnHold $true
 ```

-This example updates the call queue with primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com" by making it use the default music on hold.
+This example updates the Call Queue with primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com" by making it use the default music on hold.

 ### -------------------------- Example 2 --------------------------
 ```